Grade-II listed farmhouse with 13 garages in Stanground would be amazing doer-upper

-A large Peterborough farmhouse has gone up for sale - and it's perfect for families who are looking to refurbish a period house back to it's glory days.
+A large Peterborough farmhouse has gone up for sale - and it's perfect for renovators who are looking to refurbish a period house back to it's former character.

 Manor Farm House - which was built in the late 17th century - sits on half an acre of land in Stanground and is on the market with a guide price of £650,000.